filipeinacio/ConsoleWithNancy/README.md

 # ConsoleWithNancy

-This is a small example os using a website in a windows service.
+This is a small example on how to use a website in a Console/windows service.